mt8163/android_device_bq_freezerfhd/README.md

 ## LineageOS 16.0 for the BQ Aquaris M8 (aquaris_m8)

 An unofficial port of LineageOS 16.0 for the BQ Aquaris M8.
 This project is currently a work in progress.
-When the build is stable enough, a flashable zip will be released.

 ### Building